Fausto Zonaro: Return to Italy

 Zonaro remained in Istanbul until 1909, then returned to Italy after the Young Turk Revolution that overthrew his patron Abdulhamid II and made Ottoman Empire a constitutional monarchy.
 There would be no further Ottoman court painters after him.
 He settled in Sanremo where, until his death, he continued to produce small paintings of the Italian Riviera and the nearby French Riviera, as well as nostalgic scenes of the Bosphorus to assuage his yearning for Istanbul.

 In 1920 he separated from his wife and began living with his daughter Yolanda.
 Nine years later, he died.
 He is buried in the Foce Cemetery in Sanremo.
 On his gravestone, beneath an Ottoman tughra, it states that Zonaro was the court painter of the Ottoman Empire.

 Artistic work and reputation

 A prolific artist who created hundreds of works, Zonaro painted portraits, landscapes and historical paintings, mostly of the Ottoman Empire.
 He is said to have been "one of those who made a major contribution to the development of western-style art in Turkey.”
 An exhibition of his work in Florence in 1977 "received wide acclaim in the art world".

+He remains highly regarded in Turkey for his paintings of historical events in Ottoman history, as well as capturing scenes of everyday life in the sunset years of the empire.
 Today, most of Zonaro's works are displayed in Istanbul's leading museums, including in the Topkapı Palace, the Dolmabahçe Palace and the Istanbul Military Museum.
 Others of his works can be seen in the private Sakıp Sabancı Museum and Pera Museum.
 A number of his paintings belong to private collectors in Turkey.